 Working with a shorter lens gives you much more flexibility in your framing…

 Working with a shorter lens gives you much more flexibility in your framing, since you don’t have to be quite as concerned about where the fireworks will be going off.
 Try to include enough of the surroundings to tell a story.
 Get the crowd in the shot for some interesting dynamics.
 Work on capturing more than just pretty pyrotechnics.

 If you plan to maintain the same framing for a long period of time, you might find it useful to take a few shots of the sky and foreground before the show starts.
 These frames can be used for blending later to bring out details.

-Both of the Irix ultrawide lenses feature a click stop at infinity… Both lenses also include a focus locking ring…
+The Irix ultrawide 15mm f/2.4 features a click stop at infinity… All Irix lenses also include a focus locking ring…

 Focus: You’re going to want to focus manually.
 In fact, you’re going to want to set your focus and lock it.
 Where?
 Well, here’s one of the cool things about shooting with wide angle leness: they have inherently deep depth of field.
-Instead of trying to find something to focus on, you can simply set the focus to infinity.
+If you’re using the Irix 15mm, instead of trying to find something to focus on, you can simply set the focus to infinity.

-Both of the Irix ultrawide lenses feature a click stop at infinity, so you can find it easily, even in the dark.
+The Irix 15mm f/2.4 features a click stop at infinity, so you can find it easily, even in the dark.
 Both lenses also include a focus locking ring, so you can literally set it, lock it and forget it!

 ISO: Don’t be tempted to crank up the ISO sensitivity because you’re shooting in the dark.
 The most effective fireworks photos will come with enough exposure time to show trails and those extra effects that often follow the initial bursts.
 Besides, you’re going to have a lot of shadow areas in your frame and you’ll want to keep the noise low.
 Stick with your camera’s base ISO setting.